danielrosehill/Natural-Language-Relationship-Definition/README.md

-# Experiment: Natural Language To Database Schema (With GPT)
+# Can GPT Help Build A Database Schema?
+An Experiment!

 Experiment: trying to create a database schema using natural language prompting to GPT (and iterative refinement).